-The 2GO Board of Directors is responsible for the long-term sustainability of the Company, and ensures that it balances the corporate objectives with the best interest of the shareholders and other stakeholders.
-It is composed of nine (9) highly respectable professionals, three (3) of whom are non-executive-independent directors.
+The 2GO Board of Directors is responsible for the long-term sustainability of the Company, and ensures that it balances its corporate objectives with the best interest of its shareholders and other stakeholders.
+It is composed of nine (9) highly respectable professionals, three (3) of whom, are non-executive-independent directors.
 In line with corporate governance best practice, the Company's independent directors are free from management responsibilities, substantial shareholdings and material relations, all of which are perceived to impede independent judgment.
+Likewise, the roles of the Chairman of the Board and the Chief Executive Officer are held by separate individuals to promote a balanced Board and increase accountability and controls.

-The following individuals constituted the Board of Directors for 2021:
+The following individuals constitute the Board of Directors:

-Frederic C. DyBuncio, President & Chief Executive Officer Members : Francis C. Chua.
-Vice Chairman Elmer B. Serrano, Corporate Secretary & Corporate Information Officer Laurito E. Serrano.
-Independent Director Jesus G. Dureza, Independent Director Paquito N. Ochoa, Jr., Independent Director Sing Mein Ang, Director Kiat Chan, Director Stephen Ly, Director
+Chairman: Frederic C. DyBuncio, President & Chief Executive Officer

+Members: Francis C. Chua, Vice Chairman

+Elmer B. Serrano.
+Corporate Secretary & Chief Information Officer

+Laurito E. Serrano, Independent Director Jesus G. Dureza, Independent Director Paquito N. Ochoa, Jr., Independent Director

+Sing Mein Ang, Director Kiat Chan, Director Stephen Ly, Director